 Signage and Equipment:

-Provide three or more separate pieces of equipment.
+Provide four or more stand-alone pieces of equipment.

-A connected multi-piece jungle gym can be used if it will provide 7 or more pieces of equipment and can accommodate ages 2-12.

 Include equipment for children ages 2-12.
 Equipment intended for younger children (ages 2-5) must be separated by a buffer zone and have signage.

+A connected multi-piece jungle gym can be used in lieu of the stand-alone pieces if it will provide 7 or more pieces of equipment and must accommodate ages 2-12.

 A minimum of two benches for adult supervision is required.
 An accessible route is required within the playground area from the accessible entrance to the bench.
 An accessible space next to the bench is also required.

 Post rules and safety guidelines that include guidance as to the age appropriateness of the equipment.